Good Suggestions When You’re Being Hard On Yourself

 “I grew in those seasons like corn in the night, and they were far better than any work of the hands would have been.
 They were not time subtracted from my life, but so much over and above my usual allowance.
 I realized what the Orientals mean by contemplation and the forsaking of works.
 For the most part, I minded not how the hours went.
 The day advanced as if to light some work of mine; it was morning, and lo, now it is evening, and nothing memorable is accomplished.
 Instead of singing like the birds, I silently smiled at my incessant good fortune.
 As the sparrow had its trill, sitting on the hickory before my door, so had I my chuckle or suppressed warble which he might hear out of my nest.”

-This week, find time to give yourself a mini-vacation.
+Find some time to give yourself a mini-vacation.
 As the long days of sunlight still exist, give yourself permission to go out and play, or as Thoreau did, sit in your doorway in silence and stillness, just being with the moment and whatever it brings.

 Kathleen